Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 , Karim and Adnan, our Bangla hosts just pretend to be locals so we get a little discount.

-The national park can only be reached by sea, a very rough sea in monsoon season.
+The national park can only be reached by sea, which is a very rough sea during monsoon season.
 The little boat tries to avoid giant waves and when it can’t we just fly, literally, and land on the water abruptly, pretty exciting, on the verge of scary though, the boatman is very focused.

-We arrive around 4 pm, immediately at the small pier there are many macaques and big bearded boars, both very accustomed to people, almost posing for pictures.
+We arrive around 4 pm, and immediately at the small pier, there are many macaques and big bearded boars, both very accustomed to people, almost posing for pictures.

-We take a 4 beds room in the park dorm for 100MYR, 25 ringgit per person, not bad.
+We take a 4-bed room in the park dorm for 100MYR, 25 ringgit per person, not bad.

-While we are at the reception desk a macaque comes is and tries to steal Elena’s bag, and when she reacts abruptly the monkey shows its fangs and threatens her, the girl at the desk comes with a broom and start beating the monkey, a cool welcome.
+While we are at the reception desk a macaque comes in and tries to steal Elena’s bag, and when she reacts abruptly the monkey shows its fangs and threatens her, the girl at the desk comes with a broom and starts beating the monkey, a cool welcome.
 Nothing compared to this monkey attack in Angkor Wat though

 It’s also possible to camp in the park for 5MYR per person, must bring your own gear and be very careful of the annoying macaques, seriously.